nottrobin/PHP-Mailer/readme.md

 This is a simple PHP class for sending emails individually to multiple recipients in PHP.

-The Mailer class can also add the greeting for you, in the form "Dear <Name>,".
+The Mailer class can also add the greeting for you, in the form "Dear [Name]".

 To learn how to use it simply edit sendEmails.php - it's pretty self explanatory: